 One of the great things about a spaghetti squash stir fry is that it tastes good hot or cold!
 I love dishes like that.

 If you LOVE spaghetti squash noodles with broccoli and edamame, I think you’ll also enjoy the Peanut Soba Noodles with Roasted Broccoli.
 For other similar recipes, check out the Spring Pea Orzo Fried Rice, Creamy Peanut Zucchini Noodles with Chicken, and the Spaghetti Squash Pad Thai.
+My Spaghetti Squash Curry is another great recipe using this vegetable too!

 Did you make this recipe?
 I’d love to hear how you like it!
 Please rate/review using the stars on the recipe card or in the comments section.
 While you’re here, subscribe to the weekly newsletter for more veggie-forward dishes.